astrodad/musings-checkin/README.md

 This is a personalized port of the [Arabica theme for Ghost](https://github.com/slunsford/arabica) to Hugo and Micro.blog.
-You can find a live demo [here](https://amitgawande.com).
+You can find a demo [here](https://web.archive.org/web/20211231020827/https://www.amitgawande.com/) from the Wayback Machine as I don't use the theme anymore.

 **PS:** I haven't made it ready to be used as a custom theme.
 I haven't tested for any custom settings or strings in the template not parameterized yet.
 So, use it cautiously and with enough testing